 We’ve got you covered, from tips on saving money on food and decorations to where to find affordable decorations and invitations.

 The best way to throw a dream graduation party is frugally (without going bankrupt)!
 You need many things for a party, including tables, chairs, tents, paper products, food, drink, and decorations.

-So when faced with the task of throwing a high school graduation party frugally, I was up to the task!
+So when faced with throwing a high school graduation party frugally, I was up to the task!
 I did it all for under $250!

-Where To Get Invitations
+Where To Get Graduation Invitations

 Buy Them And Write Them Yourself

-This is what I would consider old school.
+Writing out invitations is what I would consider old school.
 Buy a generic (and pretty) graduation invitation and write it yourself.

-Print Your Own Cards
+Print Your Cards

 Order From An Online Printer